denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 To ensure that the data on the `EBS` volume is securely backed up, the `provision host` script creates an `Amazon Data Lifecycle Manager (DLM)` policy for automatic snapshot creation.
 This policy ensures that snapshots of the `EBS` volume are created automatically at regular intervals.
 To maintain consistency throughout the script, I implemented this feature in the same way as the `EBS` volume creation.

-I started by setting the `DLM_STACK_NAME` variable to generate an unique `CloudFormation` stack name for this feature.
+I began by setting the `DLM_STACK_NAME` variable to generate an unique `CloudFormation` stack name for this feature.

 ```
 DLM_STACK_NAME="$STACK_NAME-dlm-ebs-snapshot-policy"
 ```

-After that, the script will check if the `CloudFormation` stack for the `DLM` policy already exists, if some, the `STACK_ID` variable will be set for future reference and the script will continue with the next steps.
+Next, the script checks if the `CloudFormation` stack for the `DLM` policy already exists, if it does, the `STACK_ID` variable is set for future reference and the script will continue with the next steps.

 ```